vezzolter/DSA/Algorithms/Recursion/Fibonacci/Fibonacci.md

 Centuries later, in 1170, an Italian mathematician named **Leonardo** was born in Pisa.
 As a teenager, he accompanied his father to work in the port city of Bugia, present-day Algeria, where he represented Italian merchants.
 In Bugia, Leonardo encountered numerous merchants using Hindi and Arab numerals in their calculations.
 Intrigued by the efficiency and simplicity of this numerical system, which contrasted with the widely used Roman numerals in Europe, Leonardo began to learn and appreciate the advantages of it.

 Over the course of his life, Leonardo interacted with numerous merchants, absorbing knowledge from them and translating his insights into several books.
 These works covered the advantages of Hindu numerals, delved into various mathematical problems, explored geometry and delved into number theory.
-However, his most renowned contribution is arguably found in "Liber Abaci" (1202).
+However, his most renowned contribution is arguably found in «Liber Abaci» (1202).
 In this book, Leonardo explained how adopting this numerical system could greatly simplify business transactions.

 Besides popularizing the Hindu-Arabic numerical system, he introduced the discussed sequence while addressing a challenge linked to the proliferation of rabbit populations.
-Notably, he did not explicitly named it the "Fibonacci sequence."
-It was only later, as his books gained popularity, that the name "Fibonacci", derived from "filius Bonacci" (roughly meaning "son of the Bonacci family"), was coined by Franco-Italian historian Guillaume Libri in 1838 to distinguish him from other Leonardo.
+Notably, he did not explicitly named it the «Fibonacci sequence».
+It was only later, as his books gained popularity, that the name «Fibonacci», derived from «filius Bonacci» (roughly meaning «son of the Bonacci family»), was coined by Franco-Italian historian Guillaume Libri in 1838 to distinguish him from other Leonardo.